 For setting details, see Audio policy settings.
 Remember to enable Client audio settings on the user device; see “Audio setting policies for user devices” later in this article.

 The Audio Plug N Play policy setting allows or prevents the use of multiple audio devices to record and play sound.
 This setting is Enabled by default.
 Audio Plug N Play enables audio devices to be recognized even if they are not plugged in until after the user session has been established.

 This setting applies only to Windows Server OS machines.

 Audio redirection bandwidth limit and Audio redirection bandwidth limit percent

 The Audio redirection bandwidth limit policy setting specifies the maximum bandwidth (in kilobits per second) for a playing and recording audio in a session.
 The Audio redirection bandwidth limit percent setting specifies the maximum bandwidth for audio redirection as a percentage of the total available bandwidth.
 By default, zero (no maximum) is specified for both settings.
 If both settings are configured, the one with the lowest bandwidth limit is used.

 For setting details, see Bandwidth policy settings.
 Remember to enable Client audio settings on the user device; see “Audio setting policies for user devices” later in this article.

 Audio over UDP Real-time Transport and Audio UDP port range

-Audio data transmitted with UDP is not encryptedwhen NetScaler Access Gateway is not in path.
-If NetScaler Access Gateway is configured to access XenApp and XenDesktop resources then audio traffic between the endpoint device and NetScaler Access Gateway is secured using DTLS protocol.
+Audio data transmitted with UDP is not encrypted when NetScaler Gateway is not in the path.
+If NetScaler Gateway is configured to access XenApp and XenDesktop resources then audio traffic between the endpoint device and NetScaler Gateway is secured using the DTLS protocol.